Birth date: Nov. 28, 1995

 Hobbies: Snowboarding, wakeboarding, dirt bikes, fitness training, passion for flying, and enjoys following his hometown Atlanta Braves baseball team, college football (favorite team is Georgia Bulldogs), country music (favorite artist is Eric Church), and NFL football.

 The Elliott name has been prominently featured in NASCAR for nearly 40 years, and Chase Elliott is doing his part to keep it that way for decades more.
-The 21-year-old Elliott notably has won in the NASCAR XFINITY Series, the NASCAR Camping World Truck Series, the ARCA Racing Series, the NASCAR K&N Pro Series, and countless late model racing series.
+The 22-year-old Elliott notably has won in every level of racing, from NASCAR Cup Series, NASCAR XFINITY Series, the NASCAR Camping World Truck Series, the ARCA Racing Series, the NASCAR K&N Pro Series, and countless late model racing series.

 BUILDING THE FOUNDATION